mdahardy/electric-scatter/projects/generation-distributions/README.md

 # electric scatter generation distributions app

-This repo contains the source code for the [generation distributions app](https://electricscatter.com/projects/density-plots) on electric scatter.
-Note that because this app uses d3, you'll have to launch a local web server in the [root electric scatter directory](https://github.com/mdahardy/electric-scatter) if you want to run the app locally.
+This repo contains the source code for the [generation distributions app](https://electricscatter.com/projects/generation-distributions) on electric scatter.
+Note that because this app uses d3, if you want to run the app locally you have to launch a local web server in the [root electric scatter directory](https://github.com/mdahardy/electric-scatter).

 ## notes on data

 Data for the density plots was obtained from the [IPUMS CPS](https://cps.ipums.org/cps/) database.
-You can view the raw dataset and data extract [here](https://github.com/mdahardy/electric-scatter/tree/main/projects/income-distributions/data_prep/ipums_data).
-The [data_prep/generate_data.R](https://github.com/mdahardy/electric-scatter/tree/main/projects/generation-distributions/data_prep/generate_data.R) script generates income percentiles from the raw IPUMS data, and [data_prep/process_data/process_data.js](https://github.com/mdahardy/electric-scatter/tree/main/projects/generation-distributions/data_prep/process_data/process_data.js) generates cached density estimates from these percentiles that are used for plotting.
+The [data_prep/process_data.R](https://github.com/mdahardy/electric-scatter/tree/main/projects/generation-distributions/data_prep/make_percentiles.R) script generates incomes percentiles and cached density estimates from the [raw IPUMS data](https://github.com/mdahardy/electric-scatter/tree/main/projects/income-distributions/data_prep/ipums_data) for plotting in the front end.
+This data is stored in the [processed_data](https://github.com/mdahardy/electric-scatter/tree/main/projects/generation-distributions/processed_data) directory with a unique json file for every generation and worker selection.

 * For simplicity, workers with negative incomes are excluded.
 Note that this only applies to about 0.2% of respondents.
 * A worker's age is defined as one less than their reported age in the survey.
 This is done as the CPS Annual Social and Economic Supplement (ASEC) is conducted in March or April, and asks respondents about their income during the previous calendar year.
-* Ages with less than 125 observations in the raw IPUMS data are excluded.
+* Ages with less than 100 observations in the raw IPUMS data are excluded.

 * The following birth years are used to select generations (all years are inclusive):
     * Greatest: 1901 through 1927